About APPLL

 Eben Salvatore, Treasurer

 Eben is a 9th generation Mainer who was born in Bar Harbor.
 He is a direct descendent of the Pineo family, a well known Bar Harbor family from the late 1880's.
 He has worked in the hospitality industry for more than 20 years.
 He has also been a Board member of the Bar Harbor Chamber of Commerce for more than 20 years, and has a long history of advocating for business community in Bar Harbor.
-Currently he also sits on the YMCA Board, is a member of the Cruise Ship Committee, is a member of the Parking Solutions Task Force, and is Chair of the Business Round Table.
+Currently he also sits on the YMCA Board, is a member of the Parking Solutions Task Force, and is Chair of the Business Round Table.
 He was also recently elected to the Warrant Committee, a position he has held previously.

 "It is an honor and a privilege to be a part of APPLL.
 The business community is important to Bar Harbor for many reasons.
 It is the center of our economy and our community.
 This group can really be a positive force for our Town for years to come," Eben says.